Why is a pre-purchase building inspection important?

 Is pre-treated timber resistant to termites?

-Often the chemical doesn’t penetrate the hardwood, so the timber centre can be susceptible to termites which may be exacerbated by timber splitting or weathering.
+Often the chemical doesn’t penetrate the hardwood, so the timber center can be susceptible to termites which may be exacerbated by timber splitting or weathering.

-Treated pines or treated timbers should be completely covered in the termite prevention spray - Once a piece of wood has been cut that has been treated it will then be serceptable to termite attack if a chemical barrier is not put in place to prevent termites from have lunch at your expense..
+Treated pines or treated timbers should be completely covered in the termite prevention spray - Once a piece of wood has been cut that has been treated, it will then be susceptible to termite attack.
+If a chemical barrier is not installed, this provides the perfect opportunity for termites to have lunch at your expense..